mitchmalinin/code-wars/README.md

 # code-wars

-This is where I do my daily code wars challanges.
+This is where I post my code wars challanges.

 # Challange 1
 Name: Format a string of names like 'Bart, Lisa & Maggie'.